Your service charge goes towards some or all of these communal services:

 What level of service can you expect?

-The Window Cleaning framework requires all windows, frames, sills and doors will be cleaned on a regular basis.
-The Contractors will begin cleaning at the highest level windows to avoid any unwanted drips.
+The Window Cleaning framework requires all windows, frames, sills and doors to be cleaned on a regular basis.
+The contractors will begin cleaning at the highest level windows to avoid any unwanted drips.

 Windows above ground level will be cleaned using an environmentally friendly Pure Water Fed Pole System.
 This type of system allows windows, sills and frames to be cleaned without the operative leaving the ground, which is much safer for both the operative and our customers.